nickfargo/state/src/state.coffee.md

 #### [set](#state--prototype--set)

-Assigns a `value` to the nearest extant `key` within the `data` storage inherited along the superstate chain of `this`.
+Assigns a `value` to an existing `key` within the `data` storage of the nearest mutable ancestral parastate or superstate of `this`.
+Returns the equivalent of a `let` operation on `this` if no such ancestor can be affected.

-For `let` versus `set`, the notion of a property’s **scope** along the superstate chain is comparable to the same at the language level for variable bindings within functions being shadowed versus unshadowed, respectively.
+Only `State`s that belong to `this.owner` can be affected by `set`; their protostates cannot.

 > [let](/api/#state--methods--let)
 > [set](/api/#state--methods--set)